e23976bf/e23976bf/README.md

 email echo two three nine seven six bravo foxtrot at gmail

 Arduino uno, pi pico, esp32....
+I need a real raspberry, but I really appreciate the <$10 dev boards available from China.
+But you have to be technically proficient in order to discover and accommodate the oddities inherent in cheap copies.

 Don't be mean about my coding.